Note: This tournament will be run in accordance with the policies and procedures of the Eastern Ontario Soccer Association, Ontario Soccer and FIFA.

 1) The winner of the game between the two teams, if there is a three way tie, the decision will be based on goal differential.

-2) The team with the better goal differentials, i.e., (goals for minus goals against) to a maximum of a five (5) goal differential per game.
+2) The team with the better goal differentials, i.e., (goals for minus goals against) to a maximum of a four (4) goal differential per game.

-3) The team with the most goals for.
+3) The team with the least goals against.

-4) The team with the least goals against.
+4) The team with the most goals for.

 5) The team with the better record (including goal differential) vs the next highest seeded team.